 Verse 8: Wherefore at that time certain Chaldeans came near, and accused the Jews.

-So, the king’s plan to insure compliance worked except for “certain Jews” (verse 12) who were accused by these “certain Chaldeans.”
+The king’s plan to ensure compliance worked except for “certain Jews” (verse 12) who were accused by these “certain Chaldeans.”

 These particular “Chaldeans” may or may not have been native Babylonians.
 In view of the fact that the king chose men who composed his cabinet, called “Chaldeans,” from the “children of Israel” (Daniel 1:3, 4), it stands to reason he selected choice men from other nations as well.
 Therefore, the accusation may not have stemmed from racial or nationalistic antagonism, but from professional jealousy.
 These may even have been saved by Daniel’s testimony from the king’s decree to have them killed two decades ago!
 It is also possible they may have been other captives from “the children of Israel” who were bested by Daniel’s three companions when the king “found them ten times better than all the [other] magicians and astrologers . . .!”
 (Daniel 1:21).